phbragam/postman-API-calculator/README.md

 # Postman API Calculator

 This is a simple API for performing basic arithmetic operations.
 You can use Postman to test and interact with this API.
 The API supports the following operations: addition, subtraction, multiplication, division, and remainder.
+The API was developed using **.NET Core 6** in Visual Studio 2022.

 ## API Endpoint